ray-project/ray-llm/models/README.md

     # Those can be strings, integers (token ids) or lists of integers.
     stopping_sequences: ["### Response:", "### End"]

-# Resources assigned to the model.
+# Resources assigned to each model replica.
 This corresponds to Ray AIR ScalingConfig.
 scaling_config:
-  # DeepSpeed requires one worker per GPU - keep num_gpus_per_worker at 1 and
+  # DeepSpeed/TextGenerationInference requires one worker per GPU - keep num_gpus_per_worker at 1 and
   # change num_workers.
   # For other initializers, you should set num_workers to 1 and instead change
   # num_gpus_per_worker.